pjotrp/once-only/README.md

 ### PBS

 Once-only has PBS support built-in.
+When a job is in the queue, it won't get submitted again.
+When a job has completed, it won't run again.
+Thiss achieved by using once-only before submitting the job to the queue, and right before running the job.

-It only uses the 'qsub' and 'qstat' commands.
+Once-only with PBS only uses the 'qsub' and 'qstat' commands.

 Basically use the --pbs option: